-X-ray technology programs, also known as radiography or radiologic technology programs, are offered at 2-year schools and most commonly lead to an associate's degree.
-Nearly all programs in this field include both didactic and clinical coursework that explores the many facets of operating radiology equipment, including x-ray machines and CT scanners.
-Completion of an undergraduate program can prepare students for licensure or certification in the field, which is required in some states.
+Nearly all programs in this field include both didactic and clinical coursework exploring the many facets of operating radiology equipment.
+Completion of an undergraduate program such as a 2-year associate's degree can prepare students for licensure or certification in the field, required by some states.
 Graduates are qualified for work as x-ray technicians or radiologic technologists.

-An associate's degree program in x-ray technology combines both academic and clinical facets and takes two years to complete.
-The first year is made up of mostly classroom and theoretical work, while the second year is almost purely practical in nature.
-The second half of the program prepares students to directly transition into a career; many students gain employment at the same hospital or healthcare facility in which they have been interning.
+Associate's degree programs in x-ray technology combine academic and clinical elements.
+The first year consists mostly of classroom and theoretical work; the second year is mostly practical and prepares students to transition into a career.
+Many students gain employment at the hospital or healthcare facility in which they have interned.

-Program coursework addresses the use of x-ray machinery in a healthcare setting and the role of x-rays results.
-Students gain knowledge of human anatomy and radiologic technology.
+Coursework addresses use of x-ray machinery in a healthcare setting and the role of x-rays results.
+Students gain knowledge of human anatomy and radiologic technology through courses in health science and physical education.
 Courses include the following: